-So, let’s begin this guide with where to start.
+So, let’s begin with where to start.

 Get off at the Xiangshan MRT station from exit 2.
 The MRT station is just past Taipei 101 at the very end of the red line.

-Directly out in front of this exit, you’ll see the signposts that’ll lead you to Elephant Mountain.
+>Directly out in front of this exit, you’ll see the signposts that’ll lead you to Elephant Mountain.

 We recommend stopping by at the nearby Family Mart to stock up on bottled water so you don’t dehydrate in the heat.
-Taking a bottle up there with you allows you to refill it by the clearly-marked drinkable water fountains on the mountain.
+Taking a bottle up there with you allows you to refill it by the clearly marked drinkable water fountains on the mountain.